-F-18 FDG PET CT scans are usually whole-body examinations which provide information about the structure and function of the tumour or cancer tissue.
-Apart from cancer imaging, F-18 FDG PET scans of the brain are quite popular and are used for evaluation of neurological disorders like dementia, epilepsy, movement disorders, encephalitis and other psychiatric diseases.
-Another important application is Cardiac PET scan which aims at diagnosis of myocardial viability or living tissue within the heart.
-This helps the cardiologists to decide the best treatment for patients with coronary artery disease (CAD).
+F-18 FDG PET CT scans are usually whole-body examinations that provide information about the structure and function of the tumour or cancer tissue.
+Apart from cancer imaging, F-18 FDG PET scans of the brain are quite popular and are used for the evaluation of neurological disorders like dementia, epilepsy, movement disorders, encephalitis and other psychiatric diseases.
+Another important application is the Cardiac PET scan which aims at the diagnosis of myocardial viability or living tissue within the heart.
+This helps the top nuclear medicine doctor in Delhi to decide the best treatment for patients with coronary artery disease (CAD).

 Globally, a lot of research is going on for the development of newer imaging molecules and radiotracers for PET CT scans.
 A decade back, Gallium-68 (Ga-68) labelled tracers were introduced for PET CT imaging e.g Ga-68 labelled DOTANOC and PSMA for evaluation of neuroendocrine tumours and prostate cancers.
 These molecules readily found acceptance among oncologists for evaluation of these malignancies.